Causes of World War I: Global closure

-Impact of colonial rivalry and aggression on Europe in 1914
+Impact of colonial rivalry and aggression on the pre-1914 Europe

-Imperial rivalry and the consequences of the search for imperial security or for imperial expansion had important consequences for the origins of World War I.
+Imperial rivalry and the consequences of the search for imperial security or for imperial expansion had important consequences for the origins of World War I. In view of Richard Overy, the origins of both World Wars can only be understood through the prism of the fresh drive to empire since the 1870s.

-Imperial rivalries between France, Britain, Russia and Germany played an important part in the creation of the Triple Entente and the relative isolation of Germany.
+Imperial rivalries among France, Britain, Russia and Germany played an important part in the creation of the Triple Entente and the relative isolation of Germany.
 Imperial opportunism, in the form of the Italian attack on Ottoman Libyan provinces, also encouraged the Balkan wars of 1912–13, which changed the balance of power in the Balkans to the detriment of Austria-Hungary.

 Some historians, such as Margaret MacMillan, believe that Germany created its own diplomatic isolation in Europe, in part by an aggressive and pointless imperial policy known as Weltpolitik.
-Others, such as Clark, believe that German isolation was the unintended consequence of a détente between Britain, France, and Russia.
+Others, such as Clark, believe that German isolation was the unintended consequence of a détente among Britain, France, and Russia.
 The détente was driven by Britain's desire for imperial security in relation to France in North Africa and to Russia in Persia and India.

 Either way, the isolation was important because it left Germany few options but to ally itself more strongly with Austria-Hungary, leading ultimately to unconditional support for Austria-Hungary's punitive war on Serbia during the July Crisis.

-German isolation: a consequence of Weltpolitik?